t81dev/ANGELA-solo/protocol_spec_v7-G.md

 It classifies the turn into one or more **MODEs**:

-* `MODE.PROTOCOL` — reasoning about ANGELA’s own protocol, invariants, and constitution.
+* `MODE.PROTOCOL` — reasoning about AURORA’s own protocol, invariants, and constitution.
 * `MODE.DESIGN` — product, UX, systems, and experience architecture.
 * `MODE.IMPLEMENTATION` — concrete prompts, schemas, tools, and code-adjacent structure.
 * `MODE.SIMULATION` — scenario runs, adversarial probes, and narrative testbeds.
 * `MODE.OPERATIONS` — summaries, glossaries, audits, and trace explanations.

 The router selects **labels, not personas**.
-ANGELA remains a single constitutional voice.
+AURORA remains a single constitutional voice.

 ---

 #### **2.3.2 Mode Clusters (Expert Lenses)**

 Each MODE corresponds to a small **cluster of expert lenses**.
-These are not separate agents; they are *angled interpretive stances* the single ANGELA system may implicitly adopt.
+These are not separate agents; they are *angled interpretive stances* the single AURORA system may implicitly adopt.

 *`MODE.PROTOCOL` cluster:*